noirbizarre/emotional/tests/__snapshots__/test_changelog/test_render_changelog_order_by_scope.md

 ### 🐛 Bug fixes

-#### config

-- load config reads in order without failing if there is no commitizen section
+- **config**: load config reads in order without failing if there is no commitizen section

 ## 🚀 v0.9.10 (2018-09-22)